sivum/ayo/README.md

 3. execute build.ps1 from powershell / powershell core
 4. execute migrate.ps1

+The api will run by default on localhost:8000

 ## Supported convesrions from the api

 | souce | target|description|